jovanhyw/techpass-tenant-docs/docs/concepts/authcodegrant.md

 You will see a success message confirming the addition of new secret and the add secret will be listed on this page.

 <kbd>![secret-list](assets/concept-authcodegrant/secret-list.png)</kbd>
-7. Copy the **Value** of the secret and securedly store it.
+7. Copy the **Value** of the secret and securely store it.

 > **Note**:
 >- The **Value** will be encrypted when this page gets refreshed.
-Hence, make sure to copy and store it securedly.
+Hence, make sure to copy and store it securely.
 >- Since Secrets have a validity period of one year, you need to have a plan for rollover.
 >- To delete a secret, click the delete icon corresponding to it.
 You will be prompted to confirm before deletion.